Check if you can get a council tax reduction or discount

 If you disagree with your bill write a letter to the council tax team, telling them:

 The council should respond within 2 months.
-If the council agrees that your bill is wrong, the money will be taken off your bill moving forward or paid back to you.
+If the council agrees that your bill is wrong, the money will be taken off your bill in future or paid back to you.

 Housing laws differ between Scotland and England.